 Sharing another favorite breakfast recipe which is a simple oatmeal porridge with pumpkin added to it.
 It almost feels like a warm comforting hug in a bowl and it tastes close to having an Indian kheer.
 So, it’s a double whammy of sorts for me.

 It wasn’t until I started blogging that I gave pumpkin a chance in my kitchen.
 My mother used to make pumpkin curry and a pumpkin halwa besides an occasional pumpkin kheer.
 However, being a fussy eater then, I enjoyed none of these.
-But later my palate started appreciating different foods and flavors.
+But later my palate started appreciating different foods and flavours.
 I started adding it to my savouries and sweets.

 So, what I do is, I roast the pumpkin and then puree it since canned pumpkin purée is not available here.
 And then I store it in small portions and freeze it.
-I use it for baking our favorite pumpkin bread or adding it to my chia pudding.
+I use it for baking our favourite pumpkin bread or adding it to my chia pudding.
 The pancakes that I shared earlier too had pureed pumpkin added to it.
 Although for my gluten free savory pancakes, I prefer adding shredded pumpkin.

 1 C Milk (dairy or dairy free)